Hafez al-Assad: Autocracy, succession, and death

 At a 1994 military meeting, Chief of Staff Shihabi said that since Assad wanted to normalize relations with Israel, the Syrian military had to withdraw its troops from the Golan Heights.
 Haydar replied angrily, "We have become nonentities.
 We were not even consulted."
 When he heard about Haydar's outburst, Assad replaced Haydar as Commander of Special Forces with the Alawite Major General Ali Habib.
 Haydar also reportedly opposed dynastic succession, keeping his views secret until after Bassel's death in 1994 (when Assad chose Bashar al-Assad to succeed him); he then openly criticised Assad's succession plans.

 Abdul Halim Khaddam, Syria's foreign minister from 1970 to 1984, opposed dynastic succession on the grounds that it was not socialist.
 Khaddam has said that Assad never discussed his intentions about succession with members of the Regional Command.
-By the 1990s, the Sunni faction of the leadership was aging; the Alawites, with Assad's help, had received new base.
+By the 1990s, the Sunni faction of the leadership was aging; the Alawites, with Assad's help, had received a new base.
 The Sunnis were at a disadvantage since many were opposed to any kind of dynastic succession.

 After [Assad's] illness [in 1983] this matter was too sensitive to be discussed.
 His love for the family was even stronger than his duty as president.
 The decision was very wrong.
 This decision was in total contradiction to all laws and regulations in Syria.
 In the late 1990s, when he was becoming sicker, this sentiment grew stronger and stronger.